The Ultimate Guide to Cremation 2023

 Although DNA extraction science has improved tremendously recently, extracting DNA from cremated remains can still be problematic.
 DNA begins to degrade at 800 degrees Fahrenheit, and since a cremation retort heats to temperatures of 1800 – 2000 degrees, most DNA traces are destroyed in the process.

-Some DNA testing companies offer DNA profile testing for cremated remains – but they generally do indicate that chances of success in determining a DNA profile can be very slim.
-DNA can only possibly be recovered from bone or teeth fragments, but the pulverization process post-cremation can leave little fragments to be recovered.
+Some DNA testing companies offer DNA profile testing for cremated remains, but they generally indicate that the chances of success in determining a DNA profile can be very slim.
+DNA can only possibly be recovered from bone or teeth fragments, but the pulverization process post-cremation can leave few fragments to be recovered.

 Another option becoming more common today is for the funeral home to obtain a DNA sample from the deceased prior to cremation.
 This can be a simple mouth swab that is then encased in a sealed vial and sent to a DNA storage vault.